TIL: `steampipe`

 compiled.

-The `dioxus-tui` are quite big a dependency tho.
-So I tried `rink`, which is
+are quite big a dependency tho.
+So I tried rink

 also big, but not as much.
 Rink is Rust version of [ink](https://github.com/vadimdemedes/ink),